ningpengtao-coder/gitlab-foss/doc/user/project/pages/getting_started_part_two.md

-If you don't find an existing project template that suits you, we've created this [group](https://gitlab.com/pages) of default projects containing the most popular SSGs templates to get you started.
+If you don't find an existing project template that suits you, we've created this [group](https://gitlab.com/pages) of default projects containing the most popular Static Site Generators (SSGs) templates to get you started.

 <table class="borderless-table center fixed-table middle width-80">
   <tr>